loiskilberg/FinalProject/source/02_layingOutMultipleCovers.rst

 #.
 Place the sixth image, rasterize it, rotate it, and position it just below the fifth image.

 #.
 Place the seventh and eighth images, rasterize them, rotate them, and position them.
-The eight image should be flush with the bottom of the page.
+The eighth image should be flush with the bottom of the page.

 #.
 Group all eight image layers by selecting *Group Layers* from the *Layer* menu.
 Double-click the name of the group in the *Layers Panel* and rename the group **images**.